🔧 Expert automotive guides trusted by 250,000+ readers monthly

 Step Action Notes

-1 Turn off the vehicle Prevents electrical issues
+1 Turn off the vehicle Helps prevent connection issues

-2 Locate the port below the column Bend down for better visibility
+2 Locate the port below the dash Use a flashlight for better visibility

 Why Does the OBD2 Port Matter?